secureCodeBox/secureCodeBox/hooks/teams-webhook/README.md

 > 🔧 This chart is deprecated and will be replaced by the more general `notification-hook` soon

 ## Deployment
-The teams-webhook `scanType` can be deployed via helm:
+The teams-webhook chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)